Join the Conversation!

 In addition to major articles, the journal also encourages the following types of submissions:

-- "Best Practices" articles of up to 4,000 words.
-These "Best Practice" articles contain descriptions of new, innovative, and successful programs or practices.
+- "Ideas in practice" articles of up to 4,000 words.
+These "Ideas in practice" articles contain descriptions of new, innovative, and successful programs or practices.
 The programs or practices should be replicable and of significance to the profession.
+Authors must include an example of how to replicate.
+We welcome a literature base for the articles in this category.

 - Book reviews of current publications in the field -- prospective authors are advised to consult with the editor prior to preparing book reviews to obtain the specific review guidelines.